isomerpages/pa-bukitcanberra/_volunteer-programmes/Nurturing Our Children/Community Tuition Programme.md

 		<td>
 			<b>Programme Description:</b><br>
 			   Our committed and experienced volunteer tutors have been providing free tuition to students especially from less fortunate families. <br>
-			<br>We are looking for more compassionate volunteers to join our tutoring passion.
+			<br>We are looking for compassionate volunteers to join our tutoring passion.
 More tutors means that more students can be given a chance to learn and grow like the more fortunate students.
 Thus, by giving tuition, you are actually giving back to the community.
 		</td>
 	</tr>
 </table>